 Please note: Tours are conducted weather permitting: If it looks like it will get too hot or it will be raining, we may need to reschedule your tour appointment.
 Our staff monitor the weather forecast and will contact you if necessary.
 You are still welcome to visit, of course.
-Just be aware that it is often over 100°F here during the summer!
+Just be aware that it is often over 100°F here in the summer.

 We get anywhere from 100-200 volunteers per year between our Fresno Adoption center located inside Petco and The Cat House shelter, one of the largest show of voulteers is at our twice a year Open House.
 We open the gates up to over 600 guests, with tours of the facility, one of the largest silent auctions you will ever see (over 400 items to bid on), a raffle, food, music and all the cats and dogs you could possiably ever want to pet or visit with along with about 2 dozen peacocks free roaming on the property.

 No. We parterned with the Petco Foundation to build the Fresno adoption center.
 Grants from the Petco Foundation paid for the majority of the cost of construction and we lease the center back for $1.00 per year.
 We staff the center with one full time Cat House employee and several volunteers 7 days a week 8-10 hours a day.
 We do about 500 adoptions a year at our Fresno Petco adoption center.